alehed/rex/Readme.md

 ### For development

 1. Install [Racket](https://racket-lang.org)
-1. Install the dependencies using raco: `raco pkg install brag data rackunit`
 1. Clone this repository
-1. Install it as a package using raco: `raco pkg install ./rex`
+1. Install it as a local package using raco: `raco pkg install ./rex`
 1. Enjoy

 ## Usage